Ludus latrunculorum: Chess

 Latrunculi as well as latrones is mentioned many times in Ruy López de Segura's classic 1561 work Libro de la invencion liberal y arte del juego del axedrez, also referring to mentions in Jacobus de Cessolis's sermons on the theme of chess in the later thirteenth century.

-Latrunculi is mentioned on the first page of Philidor's classic 1774 work "Analysis of the Game of Chess."
+Latrunculi is mentioned on the first page of Philidor's 1777 edition of the classic work "Analysis of the Game of Chess."

 Myron J. Samsin and Yuri Averbakh have both supported the theory that Petteia may have had an influence on the historical development of early chess, particularly the movement of the pawns.
 Petteia games could have certainly been brought to central Asia and northern India during the rule of the Greco-Bactrian Kingdom and Indo-Greek Kingdom which were known to combine Indian and Greek elements in their art, coinage, and religious practices.

 When chess came to Germany, the chess terms for "chess" and "check" (which had originated in Persian) entered the German language as Schach.
 But Schach was already a native German word for robbery.
 As a result, ludus latrunculorum was often used as a medieval Latin name for chess.

 Board geometry

 Since, in archaeological excavations, it is usually hard to tell what game a gridded board was used for, it is hard to determine the size of the board on which latrunculi was played.
 R. C. Bell, writing in 1960, mentioned boards of 7×8, 8×8, and 9×10 squares as common in Roman Britain.
 W. J. Kowalski refers to the "Stanway Game", an archeological find of 1996 in Stanway, Essex, England, and believes the game was played on a board of 8×12 squares; the same size that was used a thousand years later for courier chess.
 He later allowed a board of 10×11 squares.
+A 7×9 example was found at Vindolanda in 2019, one of sixteen latrunculi boards of various sizes found at the site.

 The rules may have varied much across the width of the Roman Empire and through time.